Will the Suns cover the spread vs. the Clippers? Promo Codes, Betting Trends, Records ATS

 Additional Suns Insights & Trends

-- Over its past 10 games, Phoenix has two wins against the spread, and is 5-5 overall.
+- Phoenix has a 3-7 record against the spread while going 5-5 overall in its last 10 games.

-- The Suns have gone over the total in three of their past 10 games.
+- In their past 10 games, the Suns have gone over the total four times.

 Bet on this or any NBA matchup at BetMGM